ayortanli/kafka-with-springboot/README.md

 ```bash
 > ./bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 3 --topic kafkaMultiPartitionTopic
 ```
 Now we have a new topic with 3 partitions.
-In this example, we make a little change to send method in producer class to control partition selection logic;
+In this example, we'll make a little change to our message sending method in producer class to control partition selection logic;

 Here, we request another parameter called *key*.
 Kafka uses this parameter to determine which partition is assigned for message.
 Kafka guarantees that messages with same key value will be assigned to the same partition.